engage-so/engage-so.github.io/_docs/api/lists.md

 ## Update subscriber status

-Setting this to true updates the subscriber's subscription to true.
-False unsubscribes the user from the list. `subscribed` - true or false.
+Setting this to `true` updates the subscriber's subscription to true. `false` unsubscribes the user from the List.

 ```
 PUT /lists/{id}/subscribers/{uid}